Ay00la0/Ayoola_Project/README.md

 This project helps users log, categorize, and visualize their personal expenses.
 It is built using Streamlit.
 The data can be exported to a CSV file.

 <ins> The Required Python Libraries: </ins>
-pandas
-streamlit
-plotly
++ Pandas
++ Streamlit
++ Plotly
-openpyxl (for Excel file support)
++ Openpyxl (for Excel file support)

+**Pre Use**
+Install the required python libraries using "pip install -r requirements.txt"

 **Using the EXpense Tracker**
-1. Open Application in your web browser - Streamlit
+1. Open Application in your web browser - Streamlit - Start the app using "streamlit run budget_CH_Final.py"
 2. Use bar to Enter an EXpense amount spent, Select category and Choose date of expenses and Click the Log Button.
 3. You can also add and delete a category from the side bar.
 4. Success message would be shown.